lumonald/existing-wordpress-development-docker/README.md

 ## Usage

-1. Create mysqldump from production site and place in `mysqldumps/backup.sql.gz`
+1. Clone this repository.

-2. Enter your configuration variables into `.env`.
+2. Create mysqldump from production site and place in: `mysqldumps/backup.sql.gz`

-    **Note**: You can disable certain plugins that are not needed for development, e.g. security or SEO plugins.
+3. Enter your configuration variables into `.env`.

-3. Navigate to the project and run:
+4. Navigate to the root of this repository locally and run:

     `docker-compose up -d && docker-compose run wordpress prep.sh`